 Guide to the FAFSA

 Use the following steps to assist you in applying for financial aid.
-If you need help or answers, please contact Amy DeStefanis, the Financial Aid Counselor in Student Financial Aid Services, at 859-985-3315 or email Amy_DeStefanis@berea.edu or contact Erin Connor, the Family Engagement Counselor for Berea College Admissions and Student Financial Aid Services if you are an entering freshman, at 859-985-3514 or email Erin_Connor@berea.edu.
+If you need help or answers, continuing Berea College students should contact Amy DeStefanis, Financial Aid Counselor in Student Financial Aid Services, at 859-985-3315 or email firstname.lastname@example.org.
+If you are an entering new student contact Erin Connor, the Family Engagement Counselor for Berea College Admissions and Student Financial Aid Services, at 859-985-3514 or email email@example.com.

 You will need this to use as your electronic signature when you complete your FAFSA (Free Application for Federal Student Aid) online.
-Your student will need a PIN, and a parent will also need a separate PIN (if the student is a dependent student and required to provide parental information on the FAFSA).
-We strongly encourage you to apply for your PIN now, so that you don’t run into delays in January when many people will be beginning the process of applying for a PIN.
+Your student will need a Federal Student Aid ID (FSA ID), and a parent will also need a separate FSA ID (if the student is a dependent student and required to provide parental information on the FAFSA).
+We strongly encourage you to apply for your FSA ID now, so that you don’t run into delays in January when many people will be beginning the process of applying for a FSA ID.